oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

     * The permitted format for FieldName
     * A Field Separator character not permitted in FieldName of type definitions, used to serialize qualified field names
     * A "System" character allowed in TypeName but reserved for naming tool-generated types
-* Specifications that do not define an alternate name format MUST use the default format defined in Figure 3-1, in [ABNF](#rfc5234) and [Regular Expression](#es9) formats:
+* Specifications that do not define an alternate name format MUST use the definitions in Figure 3-1 expressed in [ABNF](#rfc5234) and [Regular Expression](#es9) formats:
 ```
 ABNF:
 TypeName   = UC *31("-" / UC / LC / DIGIT / Sys)   ; e.g., Color-Values, length = 1-32 characters
 FieldName  = LC *31("_" / UC / LC / DIGIT)         ; e.g., color_values, length = 1-32 characters
-FieldSep   = "/"      ; 'SOLIDUS' (U+002F), Path separator reserved for qualified names, not allowed in FieldName
+FieldSep   = "/"      ; 'SOLIDUS' (U+002F), Path separator for qualified field names, not allowed in FieldName
 Sys        = "$"      ; 'DOLLAR SIGN' (U+0024), Reserved for tool-generated type names, e.g., $Colors.
 UC         = %x41-5A  ; A-Z
 LC         = %x61-7A  ; a-z